jasonsnider/py.jasonsnider.com/README.md

 sudo update-alternatives --config python
 ```

-Choose either option 0 or 2 to use Python3.
+Choose either option 0 or 2 to use Python3 if one of those options are not
+already selected.

 ```sh
 There are 2 choices for the alternative python (providing /usr/bin/python).